Heathen hof

-A heathen hof or Germanic pagan temple was a temple building of Germanic religion; a few have also been built for use in modern heathenry.
+A heathen hof or Germanic pagan temple is a temple building of Germanic religion.
 The term hof is taken from Old Norse.

 Background

-Etymologically, the Old Norse word hof is the same as the Afrikaans, Dutch and German word hof, which originally meant a hall and later came to refer to a court (originally in the meaning of a royal or aristocratic court) and then also to a farm.
+Etymologically, the Old Norse word hof is the same as the Dutch and German word hof, which originally meant a hall and later came to refer to a court (originally in the meaning of a royal or aristocratic court) and then also to a farm.
 In medieval Scandinavian sources, it occurs once as a hall, in the Eddic poem Hymiskviða, and beginning in the fourteenth century, in the "court" meaning.
 Otherwise, it occurs only as a word for a temple.
 Hof also occasionally occurs with the meaning "temple" in Old High German and is cognate with the Old English hof.
 In Scandinavia during the Viking Age, it appears to have displaced older terms for a sacred place, vé, hörgr, lundr, vangr, and vin, particularly in the West Norse linguistic area, namely Norway and Iceland.
 It is the dominant word for a temple in the Icelandic sagas, but is rare in skaldic poetry.

 Many places in Scandinavia, but especially in West Norse regions, are named hof or hov, either alone or in combination.
 These include: